-Children who are involved in incidents which are deemed serious enough by the adults involved, will have the incident recorded on CPOMs.
-If the incident occurs at lunchtime, the incident must be logged by the adult who has dealt with the incident.
+Children who are involved in incidents, which are deemed serious enough by the adults involved, will have this recorded on CPOMs.
+If the incident occurs at lunchtime, the incident must be logged by the adult who has dealt with the it.

-Incident Categories Categories 🗌 attendance 🗹 Behaviour 🗌 CAF 🗌 Child Protection COVID-19 Welfare Checks 🗌 outside agencies 🗌 Parent Contact 🗌 Safeguarding Behaviour Subcategories Golden Rule - Be Honest Golden Rule - Be Ready to Learn 🗌 Golden Rule - Be Respectful 📋 Golden Rule - Be Safe 📋 Orange Card Red Card Serious Behaviour Incident (this will also need to be written in the Red Bond Book)
+Incident Categories ☐ attendance ✓ Behaviour ☐ CAF ☐ Child Protection ☐ COVID-19 Welfare Checks ☐ outside agencies ☐ Parent Contact ☐ Safeguarding Behaviour Subcategories ☐ Golden Rule - Be Honest ☐ Golden Rule - Be Ready to Learn ☐ Golden Rule - Be Respectful ☐ Golden Rule - Be Safe ☐ Orange Card ☐ Red Card ☐ Serious Behaviour Incident (this will also need to be written in the Red Bond Book)